sgsh123/chatbotprivacypolicy/README.md

-# chatbotprivacypolicy
+# Ashoka Saarthi Privacy Policy
-The privacy policy for Ashoka Saarthi.
+We don’t store your data, period.